30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 How to Use Income Data in Analysis

 Identify underserved segments.
 Look for income brackets where demand is high but satisfaction is low.
 These are segments your product could serve better with adjusted pricing, different feature bundles, or targeted messaging.
-Customer segmentation by income helps you allocate resources where they generate the most impact.

 Free Income Survey Template